nhsd-exeter/dos-integration/documentation/adr/002-Reporting-approach.md

 ### Option 2 - Use AWS Services for Reporting, Emailing and Alerting

 This option is to use a range of AWS services to store logs, report, email and alert.
 Such as S3, Athena, EventBridge, Lambda and SES.
-This isn't a definite list but some possible services that can be used to create the solution.
+This isn't a definitive list but some possible services that can be used to create the solution.

 Pros: